pjferg/R_perf_mgmt/Preparation/Preparation.md

 Third, we can also use a regression to quantify the association between two variables.
 A neat feature of regression is that it also allows us to include additional variables (‘controls’) in the model.
-This can be espcially powerful if we suspect that a confounding variable is creating (or masking) a relationship between the two variables of interest.
+This can be especially powerful if we suspect that a confounding variable is creating (or masking) a relationship between the two variables of interest.

 In the follow examples, we will regress margin on total goals by using